rqlite/rqlite-go-http/README.md

 }
 ```

-The JSON specification limits the size of numbers.
-If a value exceeds that range, JSON encoders will emit it as a string.
-To work with very large numbers, use the [`math/big`](https://pkg.go.dev/math/big) package:
+The JSON specification limits the size of numbers, and the Go standard library JSON encoder represents any number larger than the limit as a string.
+When working with a JSON response containing such values-as-strings, use the [`math/big`](https://pkg.go.dev/math/big) package:
 ```go
 n := &big.Int{}
 v, ok := n.SetString(row[0].(json.Number).String(), 10)